codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

     • $ git log --all --graph: The commit history across all branches is displayed graphically.
 This allows for visual tracking of the project's development process and the changes made.

 22. Screenshot :
-1. Switching Branches:
+1.Switching Branches:
     • $ git switch style: Switched to the style branch, where changes related to styles are made.
-2. Merging with the Main Branch:
+2.Merging with the Main Branch:
     • $ git merge main: Merged the main branch into the style branch.
 This operation brings changes from the main branch into the style branch.
-3. Merge Operation:
+3.Merge Operation:
     • The message "Merge made by the 'ort' strategy." indicates that the merge was performed using the 'ort' strategy, which is an automatic merging method.
-4. Creation of the README File:
+4.Creation of the README File:
     • The README.md file was created, and one line was added.
 This file will contain the project's descriptions and information.
-5. Viewing Commit History:
+5.Viewing Commit History:
     • $ git log --all --graph: The commit history across all branches is displayed graphically.
     • bae7219 (2024-09-19): The main branch was merged into the style branch.

 23. Screenshot :
-1. HTML File Content:
+1.HTML File Content:
     • The hello.html file has a basic HTML structure.
 Its content is as follows:
     •
       <!-- Author: Alexander Shvets (alex@githowto.com) -->